xiatg/Iwara-Telegram-Bot/README.md

 ```
 4. Bon Appétit
 ```
-Usage: python main.py <option>
+Usage: python {} <mode> <request>
+mode can be:
+-n/normal: normal mode
+-e/ecchi: ecchi mode (NSFW)
-option can be:
+request can be:
 dlsub: download the latest page of your subscription list
 dlnew: download the latest page of the new videos
 ```